NunoSempere/nunosempere.com/blog/2023/08/19/keep-track-of-accuracy-on-twitter/index.md

 Incorporate keeping track of accuracy into X (previously Twitter)
 ====

-**tl;dr**: Incorporate keeping track of accuracy into X[^1].
+**tl;dr**: Incorporate keeping track of accuracy into X<sup id="fnref:1"><a href="#fn:1" rel="footnote">1</a></sup>.
 This contributes to the goal of making X the chief source of information, and strengthens humanity by providing better epistemic incentives and better mechanisms to separate the wheat from the chaff in terms of getting at the truth together.

-[^1]: previously Twitter

 ## Why do this?